About the Project

-This project is one example of the sort of question you could ask in this research group.
-The precise project will be developed with the supervisor and driven by the individual student’s interests and curiosities and could cover cell form and cell growth as well as the cell cycle.
+All the tools and methodologies necessary are available to investigate these problems.
+The precise project will be developed with me and will be driven by the individual student’s interests and curiosities.
 The range of methodologies used will depend on the nature of the research question.
-This provides a unique PhD experience, allowing independence and the creative freedom to investigate your interests with support, training and guidance from other lab members.
+This provides a unique PhD experience, allowing independence and the creative freedom to investigate your interests with support, training and guidance from myself and other lab members.

 Applicants should hold or expect to gain a first/upper second-class honours degree or equivalent in a relevant subject and have appropriate research experience as part of, or outside of, a university degree course and/or a Masters degree in a relevant subject.

-APPLICATIONS MUST BE MADE ONLINE VIA OUR WEBSITE (ACCESSIBLE VIA THE ‘APPLY NOW’ LINK ABOVE) BY 12:00 (NOON) 13 NOVEMBER 2019.
+APPLICATIONS MUST BE MADE ONLINE VIA OUR WEBSITE https://www.crick.ac.uk/careers-and-study/students/phd-students BY 12:00 (NOON) 12 November 2020.
 APPLICATIONS WILL NOT BE ACCEPTED IN ANY OTHER FORMAT.

 Noisy cell-size-correlated expression of Cyclin B drives probabilistic cell-size homeostasis in fission yeast.